Staff augmentation vs. outsourcing: How do they differ?

 4. Human resource

 HR functions such as payroll processing, recruitment, and employee benefits administration can be time-consuming and complex.
-Outsourcing these tasks allows you to focus on core business activities while ensuring HR processes are handled efficiently, in compliance with regulations, and also enhancing the candidate journey.
+Outsourcing these tasks allows you to focus on core business activities while ensuring HR processes are handled efficiently, in compliance with regulations.

 5. Accounting and finance